-Satellite Navigation (SatNav) is a crucial component to autonomous drone services and to military forces and rescue team management in the field.
+Satellite Navigation (SatNav) is a crucial component to autonomous drone services and rescue team management in the field.
 Navigation systems is implemented in wide range in the targeted services.

 Satellite Communication (SatCom) is a communication system that can be used as part of the drone hangar to secure data transfer to remote dispatch/command.